 Recipes at City Hall

 A few years ago I learned a fun tip.
 You could go to City Hall and get a copy of the recipe for your favorite food item(s) sold in the parks.
 I knew that I had to have the recipe for beignets so that I could make them at home whenever I wanted.
 Well how many years have gone by and I’m just now getting around to making them.

 This recipe came directly from Disneyland, all credit goes to them.
 Sadly you can no longer ask for recipes at City Hall for food in the parks.
 They are transferring all recipes to a digital system, that will be available to everyone online at some point.
 I will be sure to share on this post when the recipes are available.
 I was told by a cast member they do still give out recipes if you ask at some restaurants.
 If the chef has the recipe they will give it to you.
-I do have the Baked Potato soup recipe from Carnation Cafe over on this post.
+If you’re looking for other original Disney recipes head over here on the blog for more cooking fun.